-John R. Ferretti Jr., a Republican, is serving in his second term as Nassau County Legislator in the 15th district after winning his bid for re-election in 2019 by a wide margin.
+John R. Ferretti, a Republican, is serving in his third term as Nassau County Legislator in the 15th district after winning the 2017 election and bids for re-election in 2019 and 2021, all by wide margins.
 The 15th legislative district encompasses all of Levittown, Salisbury, and parts of East Meadow, Bethpage, Wantagh and Seaford.
 John grew up in Levittown and graduated from Division Avenue High School.
 He obtained a Bachelor's degree from Hofstra University and a Juris Doctorate from CUNY School of Law.
 In addition to being licensed to practice law in the State of New York, he is admitted in the Federal Eastern and Southern Districts of New York.

 Prior to his tenure as an elected official, John served as the Chief Deputy County Clerk of Nassau County.
 In that roll, John oversaw over 100 staff members with a $6 million budget and annual revenue collection exceeding $240 million dollars for federal, state, and local governments.
 John served as liaison to the New York State Land Title Association and assisted in drafting legislation to waive clerk recording fees for victims of Super Storm Sandy.